awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-build.md

 To build your serverless application as a container image, declare `PackageType: Image` for your serverless function\.
 You must also declare the `Metadata` resource attribute with the following entries:

 `Dockerfile`
-The name of the Dockerfile associated with the Lambda function\.
+Path to the `Dockerfile` associated with the Lambda function (relative to `DockerContext`)\.

 `DockerContext`
-The location of the Dockerfile\.
+Directory that contains the `Dockerfile`.
+Typically `Dockerfile` is a direct child of `Dockercontext`, but it can also be in a nested directory\.

 `DockerTag`
 \(Optional\) A tag to apply to the built image\.